OVERVIEW

 For example the following participant alluded to this desire to visually skip around an AI response alludes to the importance including things like line breaks, bullet points, and overall organization in improving scannability.

-QUESTION THREE
+OUTCOME: QUESTION THREE

 How are users of Oracle AI measuring quality compared to our quality metrics?